Low Debt Quality on Japanese Stocks (JPX): 6.09% CAGR, +2.78% vs Nikkei 225 Over 25 Years

 The quality filter selected precisely the companies that benefited most from Abenomics.
 Low-debt manufacturers with strong operating cash flow, improving asset efficiency, and conservative balance sheets were the direct beneficiaries when domestic liquidity rose and export margins expanded.
 Companies with high debt loads were less able to deploy capital opportunistically.
 Companies with weak Piotroski scores had underlying operational problems that easy money didn't fix.

-2012's +47.4% is one of the largest single-year returns in the JPX dataset.
-2014's +38.9% came from the same policy tailwind continuing into Japan's second major QE expansion.
-Together they delivered 26.6 and 31.6 percentage points of excess return over SPY, the two largest outperformance years in the full 25-year history.
+2012's +49.7% is one of the largest single-year returns in the JPX dataset.
+2014's +39.9% came from the same policy tailwind continuing into Japan's second major QE expansion.
+Together they delivered strong excess returns over the Nikkei 225 — among the largest outperformance years in the full 25-year history.

 2005: Another standout

-2015 returned -16.7% vs SPY's +3.4%, a -20.1% deficit.
-Abenomics' third arrow (structural reform) stalled.
+2015 showed challenges as Abenomics' third arrow (structural reform) stalled.
 Japan's economy contracted briefly.
 Yen strengthened in certain periods, cutting into exporters' margins.
 The same quality Japanese companies that had surged during the 2012-2014 easing period pulled back when the policy tailwind faded.

 Backtest Methodology